ietf-scitt/charter/ietf-scitt-charter.md

 * Architecture and Terminology
 * Information and Interaction Models
 * Countersigning Format for Claim Registration
-* File-based Examples of Request-Response Interactions
-* HTTP-based REST API for Request-Response Interactions
+* HTTP-based REST API for Request-Response Interactions including a critical mass of examples as implementation guidance